Ada-Developers-Academy/ada-CS-Fundamentals-Internship/05-dijkstras/01-graph-representations-review.md

 We can refine our graph to say that only pieces of land (`1`s) are actual nodes in the graph.
 Each of its four potential neighbors are actual neighbors if they have a value of `1`.
 That is to say, there is an edge between two `1`s if they are adjacent.

-Imagining the graph in this way, we can pseudocode the following solution:
+Now we have framed our problem as a graph, but can we solve it using graph traversal algorithms?
+Yes!
+Notice that the problem is now to find connected components within a graph.
+Breadth first search and depth first search can both find connected nodes within a graph.
+Framing the problem in this way, we can pseudocode the following solution:

 ```
-- Create a variable `num_islands` to track the number of islands by one
+- Create a variable `num_islands` to track the number of islands found
 - Create a list of visited values
 - Iterate through each value in the grid
     - If the value is land and has not yet been visited